 The Jackery 300 vs EcoFlow River 600

 I created a video, after using both the Jackery 300 and EcoFlow River 600 for about 9 months, comparing the two mid-size battery packs.
-I really like both of them, but check out the 3 thing I like about each in the video:
+I really like both of them, but check out the 3 things I like about each in the video:

 Jackery is well-known for its high-quality power station units and accessories.
 The company prides itself on creating dependable, environmentally-friendly products for outdoor power solutions.